Seafood Buying Guide

 Look directly into the eyes.
 No, seriously.
 If the seafood item is a whole fish, the eyes should be bright and clear, not cloudy or sunken.
 This is one of the best indicators of freshness.
 Also, the fish's skin should look shiny, and there should be no signs of bruising.
 For fish filets, red-colored bloodlines signify freshness, as any browning on the edges of the fish is a telltale sign of age.

-Based on visual cues, your nose can decide if you're questioning the freshness.
+Your nose can decide if you're questioning the freshness based on visual cues.
 Fresh fish and shellfish should smell mild to slightly oceanic.
 If the seafood smells overly fishy, rotten, or ammonia-like, it's time to move on.
 Ironically, fresh seafood shouldn't smell excessively "fishy."

 Inspecting & Buying Frozen Seafood